 - A member of your party being summoned to court or jury duty

-- A member of your party being called to duty as a part of their role in the armed services, emergency services or governmental services
+- A member of your party being called to duty as a part of their role in the armed services, emergency services, or governmental services

-- A member of your party’s home becoming uninhabitable through burglary, flooding, fire etc
+- A member of your party’s home becoming uninhabitable through burglary, flooding, fire, etc

 The above are all valid reasons to cut a holiday short, and for those with curtailment travel insurance, you’ll likely be protected for them all.
 You should always make a point of checking your policy wording before travelling, and should you need to cut your trip short, you can speak to your provider to discuss your specific circumstances.

-Just as there is a range of reasons you may cut your holiday short that are covered by insurance, there are also some reasons that you might not be able to claim on your insurance.
+Just as there are a range of reasons you may cut your holiday short that are covered by insurance, there are also some reasons that you might not be able to claim on your insurance.
 These include:

 - The reason you cut your trip short being apparent whilst booking, for example, a pre-planned court appearance